djeada/Frontend-Notes/notes/03_css_frameworks.md

 #### Nesting

-Nesting allows you to write styles for nested elements in a more organized and readable manner.
-CSS does not have a direct equivalent feature, but the same result can be achieved using multiple nested selectors.
+Nesting provides a more structured and readable way to write styles for nested elements.
+While CSS lacks a direct equivalent, the same effect can be achieved using multiple nested selectors.

 SASS / LESS: